brookshelley/brookshelley/content/books.md

 ## 2022 {#2022}

+**‌The Water Cure**

+Strange and compelling.

+**An Actual Star**

+I either learned a lot about Mayans or was sufficiently fooled.
+A fun romp in triple.

+**The Golden Enclaves**

+A solid ending to a very rad magic system and series.

 **The Sunny Nihilist**

 Pretty light reading but this matched up nicely with a lot that I’ve been thinking for years.